pachyderm/docs/content/latest/deploy-manage/deploy/environment-variables.md

 ## Pipeline Worker Environment Variables

-Pachyderm defines many environment variables for each Pachyderm worker that runs your pipeline code.
-You can print the list of environment variables into your Pachyderm logs by including the `env` command into your pipeline specification.
+MLDM defines many environment variables for each Pachyderm worker that runs your pipeline code.
+You can print the list of environment variables into your MLDM logs by including the `env` command into your pipeline specification.
 For example, if you have an `images` repository, you can configure your pipeline specification like this: